Carsten-Ke/sequence-fairies/docs/source/content/seqExtract.rst

 .. option:: -h, --help

-    Prints a simple help message with a small description of all the available options.
+    Prints a simple help message with a short description of all the available options.

 .. option:: -i <FILE>, --in <FILE>